BoulderCodeHub/RWDataPlyr/cran-comments.md

 ## R CMD check results

+0 ERRORs | 0 WARNINGs | 1 NOTE

-There are no notes or errors, except that this is the first CRAN submission of this package.
+The only note identifies that this is the first CRAN submission of this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.